-&lt;sup>91 Hematopoietic stem cells are "blood cell progenitors that .... have the capacity for replication particles of human endogenous retrovirus K fragments that become reactivated.
+particles of human endogenous retrovirus K fragments that become reactivated.
 Third, fetal DNA fragments could be transported to the brain by microvesicles, where insertional mutagenesis would then take place.
 Finally, Dr. Deisher postulates that fetal DNA fragments found in vaccines could be transported to the nervous system via retrograde transport.
 Dr. Deisher concedes that she does not "know the exact mechanism of action," but she opines that "all of these mechanisms are possible ..."
 Tr.
 137. Once transported to the brain, the fetal DNA could potentially insert in "any cell within the brain ... resulting in a mutation."
 Tr.
 258.

-1. Human Endogenous Retrovirus Strain K
+1. Human Endogenous Retrovirus Strain K92

-Retroviruses are a family of viruses whose genomes consist of single-stranded RNA.
-Human endogenous retroviruses ("HERVs") are "retrovirus like sequences found in the human genome, thought to constitute the remains of true retroviruses that were absorbed through evolution."
+Retroviruses are a family of viruses whose genomes consist of single-stranded RNA.93 Human endogenous retroviruses ("HERVs")94 are "retrovirus like sequences found in the human genome, thought to constitute the remains of true retroviruses that were absorbed through evolution."95 Retroviruses are "generally inactive," and are considered "to be innocuous."
 Pet.